Skip to main content

 Coverage

-Coverage describes the code reached (and therefore executed) during an application/fuzzing run.
-It can be measured in different categories, for example:
+Coverage describes the code reached and executed during an application/fuzzing run.
+It's measured in different categories, for example lines, functions, or branches.